OpenTermsArchive/contrib-versions/Gravatar/Privacy Policy.md

 *   **Basic Account Information:** We ask for basic information from you in order to set up your account.
 For example, we require individuals who sign up for a WordPress.com account to provide an email address along with a username or name, depending on the service – and that’s it.
 You may provide us with more information – like your address and other information you want to share – but we don’t require that information to create a WordPress.com account.
 *   **Public Profile Information:** If you have an account with us, we collect the information that you provide for your public profile.
 For example, if you have a WordPress.com account, your username is part of that public profile, along with any other information you put into your public profile, such as a photo or an “About Me” description.
 Your public profile information is just that — public — so please keep that in mind when deciding what information you would like to include.
-*   **Transaction and Billing Information:** If you buy something from us –a subscription to a WordPress.com plan, a premium theme, a custom domain, or some fun Longreads swag, for example – or pay fees to a site owner (for example via Recurring Payments or Simple Payments),  you will provide additional personal and payment information that is required to process the transaction and your payment, such as your name, credit card information, and contact information.
+*   **Billing and Contact Information:** If you buy something from us –a subscription to a WordPress.com plan, a premium theme, a custom domain, or some fun Longreads swag, for example – or pay fees to a site owner (for example via Recurring Payments or Simple Payments),  you will provide additional personal and payment information, such as your name, credit card information, and contact information.
 *   **Happy Tools Information:** If you are a Happy Tools user, you will provide us with information to make use of the Service’s features.
 For example, you might enter timezone and location information, company information, and contact information.
 *   **Ecommerce Site Information:** If you use our ecommerce Services to sell products or services to others through your site (including Stores on WordPress.com, the WooCommerce Services extension, or other purchases on WooCommerce.com), you will have to create a WordPress.com account or connect an existing account and, for some of our ecommerce Services, provide your site URL.
 You may also provide us with information about your financial account to set up a payments integration, such as the email address for your Stripe or PayPal account or your bank account information.
 *   **Content Information:** Depending on the Services you use, you may also provide us with information about you in draft and published content (such as for your website or your Crowdsignal survey).
 For example, if you write a blog post that includes biographic information about you, we will have that information, and so will anyone with access to the Internet if you choose to publish the post publicly.
 This might be obvious to you…but it’s not to everyone!